renatomh/api-onlibrary/README.md

 ### MySQL Server

-When using the Microsoft SQL Server, it is required to choose a default charset which won't conflict with some models fields data length.
+When using the MySQL Server, it is required to choose a default charset which won't conflict with some models fields data length.
 The 'utf8/utf8_general_ci' should work.

 ### FFmpeg